thegetty/quire-docs/content/documentation/fundamentals.md

 description: "*My Chapter* is about colons :)"
 ```

-Anything at all can go within double-quotes, except for other double-quotes.
+Anything can go within double-quotes, except for other double-quotes.
 If you need double-quotes, use “curly quotes”, or use a backslash to escape the double quote `\"`.

 ```yaml
 title: "“Ah ha!”
 Amazing Double-quote (\") Tricks!"